35percent/11tystarter/src/posts/mayor-to-slash-affordable-housing-requirement-from-35-to-20.md

 Decisions made in developers boardrooms

 These are unanswered questions, but one thing is clear; that as things stand the decisions about how much affordable housing we will get in Southwark are being made in the board rooms of big developers, such Berkeleys and British Land, not by the Council at Tooley St.  BH and BL have made perfectly clear -  that it does not even intend to deliver 20% - it's offering 12% at both the Aylesham and Bermondsey Place; BL is offering 10% at Canada Water.

+What is is the point of building more free-market homes in a borough where only 7% of households can fully afford free-market-housing?
+According to developers and Steve Reed and Sadiq Khan it is the only way to get more social rented housing....

 These decision make clear -  that there is a trade-off between affordable housing and profit, if ever that was in doubt; and developers will not allow affordable housing to reduce profit.